 And we all ask, over and over again, if a script guru knows how to fix amateur scripts, why can’t they sell their own scripts?
-If pitch specialist can sell a concept why aren’t they an agent?
+If a pitch specialist can sell a concept why aren’t they a producer?
 If a reader can see commercial value, why aren’t they an executive?
-Because it’s all a tsunami of wank, that’s why.
+Because it’s all a tsunami of bullshit, that’s why.
 And that’s not to say every service out there is in it for the wrong reasons.
 Many believe in what they are doing, some strive to deliver results that help their customers, a few work.

 You want to know how some script consultants really operate?
-They tour screenwriter communities spamming threads, writing shitty blog posts, or placing smarmy ads that try to stir up fear in writers.
+They tour screenwriter communities spamming threads, writing crummy blog posts, or placing smarmy ads that try to stir up fear in writers.
 Their sales pitch sometimes masquerades as sound screenwriting advice on what writers should do or easily shared lists of what writers shouldn’t.
 They push products and services on writers saying they are essential or valuable because they themselves get some measly cut from discount vouchers or via affiliate links.
 They get a few customers and go to work on them, convincing them they have serious flaws and offering insider advice on what the industry’s looking for.
 They then try to get those customers to enter the very pitchfests and writing competitions those consults, or their consultant friends judge.
 It’s a racket that creates little more than a pool of confused screenwriters who have spent a lot, have accolades, but haven’t sold a thing nor generated any assignment work.
 Worse still, their own voice is now completely lost as their scripts have become sausage meat.
 Script consultants are, more often than not, failed screenwriters turned cannibals – or failed people turned bastards.

 For more on self titled “professional” consultants, I can’t recommend this blog post by Geoff LaTulippe enough.
 He’s a working writer and all round legend in my eyes – even if he does ignore my emails.